Coexistence and Extinction in Flow-Kick Systems: An invasion growth rate approach: Extinction set and Invasion growth rates

-This represents the per-capita growth rate of species $i$ over one complete flow-kick cycle starting in state $z$.
+This represents the per-capita growth rate of species $i$ over a complete flow-kick cycle that begins in the state $z$.
 Notice that $r_i(z)$ is well defined even if $x_i=0$.
 In this case, $r_i(z)$ describes the rate at which species $i$ would increase if introduced at infinitesimally small densities.

 For any probability measure $\mu$, we define

 $r_i(\mu)$ measures on average how species $i$ would grow if, in the long-term, the state of system follows the distribution given by $\mu$.
 If $\mu$ is an ergodic measure, Birkhoff's ergodic theorem implies that